How To Stop Being Insecure And Second Guessing Yourself

 1. Have a conversation with yourself.

 Talking to yourself isn’t weird at all.
-And when it comes to insecurity, it can change everything.
+And when it comes to relationship insecurity, it can change everything.

 Every insecurity is a question in need of a better answer.
 So, rephrase your insecure thoughts as questions, and answer them with positive statements.